Music & Monet

 Show me the Monet!

 Presented in partnership with the Denver Art Museum’s Claude Monet: The Truth of Nature exhibit, impressionistic works by the famed painter will be projected above the orchestra throughout the performance for an immersive sensory experience.
+Young artists, submit your Monet-inspired work for consideration to be shown at the concert and on the Denver Art Museum’s website!

 D’un matin de Printemps (One Spring Morning)